preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/open-ai/index.rst

-Open AI (Admin settings)
+OpenAI (Admin settings)
 =============================================

 This option is available in Omnia 7.1 and later.
-Prerequisite: The two Tenant features for Azure Open AI must be activated.
+Prerequisite: The two Tenant features for Azure OpenAI must be activated.

 .. image:: open-ai-all.png